Please click here if you do not see a Nav Frame at left

 Above: "red dragon" (left) and "green dragon" (right).
 I put those in quotes because the Chinese do not call these tiles dragons (as one can see in FAQ 6, the Mahjong Rosetta Stone FAQ).

-Q: "What the heck is the deal with these blank tiles?"
+Q: "What is the deal with these blank tiles?"

-If your set has extra blank tiles, is a good idea to swap the spares with the white dragons every now and then, and use them in play.
-If you don't, and you eventually must use a spare, you don't want it to look too obviously new.
+If your set has extra blank tiles, it is a good idea to swap the spares with the white dragons every now and then, and use them in play.
+If you don't, and you eventually must use a spare, you don't want it to look too obviously new and unused.

 Originally, white dragons were blank tiles.
 That was fine when tiles were made with bone on one side and bamboo on the other, but it caused a problem when tiles were made of plastic (without a differently colored back).
 People were always turning the tile over to see what was on the other side (revealing to others that the tile was a white dragon).
 So a rectangular design was added.
 [Added Nov.
 24, 2004] American players thought the blank tile looked like a bar of soap, so they call this tile "soap" to this day.